Excel Text Formula (Table of Contents)

 H – represents hours without leading zero.

-HH – represents hours with leading zero and similarly, for minutes and seconds.
+HH – represents hours with leading zero and, similarly, for minutes and seconds.
 Below is the example screenshot.

 Example #3

-When we want to display the percentage or currency or numbers after decimal points, TEXT () Formula can be achieved.
+When we want to display the percentage or currency or numbers after decimal points, the TEXT () Formula can be achieved.

 When we want two zeros after a decimal point, use “0.00” in the text format.